bright-dela/airbnb-clone-project/README.md

 # Airbnb Clone Project

 ## 📌 Project Overview
-The **Airbnb Clone Project** is a full-stack application designed to simulate the development of a real-world booking platform, similar to Airbnb.
+The **Airbnb Clone Project** is an application designed to simulate the development of a real-world booking platform, similar to Airbnb.
 This project emphasizes backend architecture, database design, API development, and application security, while also exploring CI/CD practices for efficient deployment.

 The goal of the project is to gain hands-on experience in building scalable, secure, and collaborative software systems using modern technologies and best practices.